turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 ### Cleaning up after ourselves

-The base email class is missing two methods that we put in the FakeEmail
+The base email class is missing two methods that we put in the `FakeEmail`
 class: `template_dir` and `template_name`.
+What's necessary for every email?

-The `template_name` and subject are going to vary for every email that gets implemented.
-Let's make Email blow up if someone sends either of those messages to it directly:
+The `template_name` and `subject` methods need to be defined for every email in the system.
+Let's make `Email` blow up if someone uses those methods in the base class itself:

 ```ruby
 module Notifications